MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-atp/configure-mssp-support-windows-defender-advanced-threat-protection.md

 - Get email notifications, and
 - Fetch alerts through security information and event management (SIEM) tools

-## Initial steps
 Before MSSPs can take these actions, the MSSP customer will need to grant access to their Windows Defender ATP tenant so that the MSSP can access the portal.

 Typically, MSSP customers take the initial configuration steps to grant MSSPs access to their Windows Defender Security Central tenant.
-After access is granted, , other configuration steps can be done by either the MSSP customer or the MSSP.
+After access is granted, other configuration steps can be done by either the MSSP customer or the MSSP.

-In general, the following configuration steps need to be taken
+In general, the following configuration steps need to be taken:

-- **Action**: Configure managed service provider user access to the Windows Defender Security Center portal. <br> **Taken by**:  MSSP customer
+- **Grant the MSSP access to Windows Defender Security Center** <br>
+This action needs to be done by the MSSP customer.
+It grants the MSSP access to the MSSP customer's Windows Defender ATP tenant.

-- **Action**: Configure alert notifications sent to MSSPs <br> **Taken by**:  MSSP customer or MSSP
+- **Configure alert notifications sent to MSSPs** <br>
+This action can be taken by either the MSSP customer or MSSP.
+This lets the MSSPs know what alerts they need to address for the MSSP customer.

-- **Action**: Fetch alerts from MSSP customer's tenant into SIEM system <br> **Taken by**:  MSSP
+- **Fetch alerts from MSSP customer's tenant into SIEM system** <br> This action is taken by the MSSP.
+It allows MSSPs to fetch alerts in SIEM tools.

-- **Action**: [LZ]Fetch data using WD ATP API's <br> **Taken by**:  MSSP
+- **Fetch alerts from MSSP customer's tenant using APIs** <br>
+This action is taken by the MSSP.
+It allows MSSPs to fetch alerts using APIs.

-## Configure managed service provider user access to the portal
+## Grant the MSSP access to the portal

 >[!NOTE]
 >These set of steps are directed towards the MSSP customer.
 Access to the portal can can only be done by the MSSP customer.